Persuestr/PersuesBot/README.md

 - skip
 - playing

-More commands will be added in future.
+More features will be added in future.

 **My Discord**